 Flowering and Fragrance

-Besides the attractive foliage of large leaves, Leopard plants are also appreciated for their tiny flowers.
+Besides the attractive foliage of large leaves, Leopard plants are also appreciated for their tiny yellow flowers.

-These flowers bloom time is in the fall and winter and are borne in loose clusters.
+The yellow daisy-like flowers bloom in the fall and winter and are borne in loose clusters.

-Each flower is about 1” – 2” inches across and looks pretty elevated above the shiny green leaves.
+Each of the yellow flowers are about 1”-2” inches across and looks pretty elevated above the shiny green leaves.

 Light & Temperature

-Farfugium japonicum var. giganteum are hardy to USDA zones – hardiness zones 7 to 9 growing well in a variety of growing conditions and locations.
+Farfugium japonicum var giganteum are hardy to USDA hardiness zones 7 to 9 growing well in a variety of growing conditions and locations.

-When it comes to light, Leopard plants tend to prosper in part shade to full shade areas such as shade gardens.
+When it comes to light, Leopard plants tend to prosper in light shade to full shade areas such as shade gardens.

 Although they can grow in full sun, leopard plants are highly susceptible to wilting on very bright sunny days when they are planted without any light shade.